Hadronic vacuum polarization for the muon $g-2$ from lattice QCD: Complete short and intermediate windows: Analysis Procedure

 Our overarching analysis approach follows the strategy described in Ref.~\cite{FermilabLatticeHPQCD:2023jof}.
 Here, we recap the main steps of our analysis strategy, with a focus on the procedures specific to this work.
 The window observables are obtained according to \cref{eqn:SDDef,eqn:WDef} from weighted Euclidean-time integrals of the correlation functions $C(t)$.
 In Ref.~\cite{FermilabLatticeHPQCD:2023jof}, we examined the effects of the oscillating contributions, which arise in our staggered correlation functions, on intermediate-distance $\amu$ observables in the continuum limit.
 Comparing results obtained from fit reconstructions that remove the oscillating terms versus direct integration of the correlation functions, we found that the oscillating contributions have no effect on the observables after continuum limit extrapolation.
 Extending this study to the short-distance window observables in \cref{sec:oscEffects}, we find the same result.
 Hence, in this work, we use only direct integration to obtain the short- and intermediate-distance window observables.

 The following subsections describe our strategies for each analysis step.
 First, \cref{sec:blind} provides a description of the blinding applied to each individual window observable.
 The lattice corrections for finite-volume effects, pion-mass mistunings and in some cases taste-breaking effects are detailed in \cref{sec:latticeCorrections}.
-These corrections are applied only to intermediate window observables containing light-quark contributions ($\amuLW$, $\amuDW$, $\amuSIBW$).
+These corrections are applied only to observables containing light-quark contributions ($\amuLSD$, $\amuLW$, $\amuDSD$, $\amuDW$, $\amuSIBSD$, $\amuSIBW$).
 Subsequently, all observables are extrapolated to the continuum, which is described in \cref{sec:contextrap}.
 In the final step, the analysis variations for the corrections and continuum extrapolations are input into a BMA, as discussed in \cref{sec:BMA}.
+We consider a broad range of analysis variations, to encompass \emph{all} reasonable choices, and obtain the corresponding systematic uncertainty using BMA; in addition, detailed cross-checks of analysis methods and code are provided by at least two different people.